What’s possible if you were the best and most fearless version of the engineering leader you could be?

 Leading an engineering team is hard.
 Every day, we face tough questions with no easy answers.

 What investments should your team make to maximize its long-term impact?
-What core metrics should you measure to best align engineering efforts with your organization’s strategic goals?
+How do you best align engineering efforts with your organization’s strategic goals?
 How do you sustainably and effectively hire, onboard, and train new engineers?
-And how do you get any of this done when your calendar is packed with back-to-back meetings?
+And, of everything you could be doing, where should you be focusing your energy?

 I know, because many years ago, that’s how I felt when I initially led the analytics team at my first startup.